-Loons, once endangered in Vermont, have nested at Little Averill since 1978.
-The Conservancy conserved this land to protect the nesting site for the loons and the lake sand beach community.
+Loons, the lake sand beach community, and its adjacent wetland.
+TNC conserved this land to protect the nesting site for the loons and the lake sand beach community.